sharovatov/teamlead/articles/tests-persuasion.md

 Your tone of voice and the way how you present the arguments: ‘negative instead of positive’.
 Managers are human beings too, and if your proposal sounds like ‘our code is all shit’, the manager will almost inevitably consider this (irrationally of course) as an attack to something valuable the whole team produced.

-If your aim is to introduce autotest and not to bully your manager or fellow developers, do yourself a favour — sound positive, frame the proposal as smth like ‘see the positive changes we can have if we introduce autotests’.
+If your aim is to introduce autotest and not to bully your manager or fellow developers, do yourself a favour — sound positive, frame the proposal as smth like ‘see the positive changes we can have if we introduce autotests’, and add some examples.

 #### Cost of implementation and fear